 Having a grasp on these colors and their meanings is crucial for graphic designers, interior decorators, artists, and more.

-There is a rare condition called Synesthesia that creates an effect in which interacting with something sensory (music, food, colors, etc.) can stimulate several senses at once.
+There is a rare condition called Synesthesia that creates an effect in which interacting with something (music, food, colors, etc.) can stimulate several senses at once.
 This condition impacts a small number of the population but is nonetheless fascinating regarding how we perceive color.

 People who have color synesthesia (the most common form of this condition) can perceive color as connecting to a certain number, letter, or feeling.
 There are many famous artists and musicians who experience this condition, including Vladimir Nabokov, John Mayer, and Billy Joel.

 This is something designers can use to their advantage when creating art.
 But keep in mind, colors might mean one thing in Western cultures and an entirely different thing for another culture.
 We’ll try and give you an overview of what these colors mean, but we encourage you to do your own independent research.